1. Home

 Confused.com C icon

-Our data reveals that speed limit offences are at the top of our list for driving convictions, followed by mobile phone use while driving and traffic signal offences.
+Our data reveals that speed limit offences are at the top of our list for driving convictions, followed by driving without insurance and drink-driving.
+We look at the most common motoring offences and how they can affect your insurance costs.

 Police car lights flashing